 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.

 Although the U.S. has consulates in several cities in Canada, not all of them process immigrant visas based on marriage.
-(In fact, as of January 2016, only the consulate in Montreal was handling immigrant visas.)
+(In fact, as of early 2016, only the consulate in Montreal was handling fiancé and immigrant visas.)
 If you want to check to see if this is still the case, you can check the websites of individual U.S. consulates in Canada.

 If your spouse happens to be living in another country than Canada, the consulate there would likely be the one to handle the case.